Determine the viability of your business

 Video: Determine the viability of your business

 You can determine viability based on financial and non-financial factors.
-You look at numbers about profitability, assets, liquidity, cash flow, and private income.
+You first calculate financial ratios.
+You look at figures about profitability, assets, liquidity, cash flow, and private income.
 With these numbers, you can make ratios or calculation modules.
-You get these numbers from your profit and loss account and balance sheet, which together form the annual accounts.
-Non-financial factors concern the entrepreneur(s), the company, and environmental factors.
+From these, you can determine viability..
+You get these numbers from your profit and loss accounts and balance sheet, which together form your annual accounts.
+Non-financial factors affecting viability concern the entrepreneur(s), the company, and environmental factors.

 Cost-effectiveness